 California has one of the lowest funding- per-student ratios in the nation.
 Because we have such a supportive parent community that values education, we can supplement public funding through the financial and volunteer efforts of our parents.
 Without this generous support, many programs would not exist.
 Here’s how it works:

 The Annual Giving Campaign - LPIE: Lafayette Partners in Education (LPIE) is the sole education foundation for Lafayette, working to give your child the most complete education we can.
 These annual donations can be made either online at www.lpie.org.
-Lafayette Partners in Education (LPIE) asks for tax-deductible donation to help fund teacher aides, technology needs for students, teachers and staff, arts, science, music (both choral and instrumental) and so much more.
-If you cannot give the full amount, please give as fully and as generously as you can.
+Lafayette Partners in Education (LPIE) asks for tax-deductible donations to help fund teacher aides, technology needs for students, teachers and staff, arts, science, music (both choral and instrumental) and so much more.
+Please give as fully and as generously as you can.
 By giving a contribution that works for your family, you are supporting your child and your child’s education, at your child’s school, every day, in every way.
 Make a single payment, 10 monthly payments, contribute for all your K-12 students in one transaction or make a pledge.
 LPIE bridges the gap from the first day to graduation day.

-PTA: PTA helps fill in minor financial gaps not provided by LPIE and as it the official parent organization here at LES.
-By joining PTA, you will gain access to the student directory.
+PTA: Our PTA helps fill in financial gaps not provided by LPIE, provides ongoing community-building and advocacy efforts, connects parents with the teachers and staff at school, and is the official parent organization here at LES.
+By joining PTA, you support this work and gain access to the student directory.

 Volunteers: Parent time in the classroom and for school events like Westival, Art and Science Fairs, Book Fair to name a few, enhance our children’s education and we can’t do it without you.
 After you register with this website, you will have access to many forms including our Volunteer Interest form.
 Fill this out so we can contact you for volunteer options you may be interested in.